jingwanglab/Pan-population-genomics-asian-aspen/README.md

 5.GEA (Genotype-Environment Association) analyses are conducted using LFMM, GEMMA and RDA.
-(1) 58_environment_cor.R - Script to calculate the correlation between 58 environments.
+(1) environment_cor.R - Script to calculate the correlation between environmental variables.

 (2) GF.R - Script to calculate the importance of the environment using GF.